CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Reionization, structure growth, and galaxy emergence through line intensity mapping

 The EoR-Spec DSS survey will scan the full 210--420\,GHz\footnote{Data near 325 and 375\,GHz will likely be lost due to poor atmospheric transmission.} frequency range at a spectral resolution of $R \sim 100$.
-As shown in Fig.~\ref{fig:IM2}, this will give access to the [\ion{C}{2}] 158\,$\mu$m line at $z \sim 3.5-9$, to the [\ion{O}{3}] 88\,$\mu$m line at $z>7$, and to multiple CO lines across virtually the entire redshift range (with bright transitions accessible out to $z$=4--5).
-Coverage of the 4\,deg$^2$ fields will be achieved by scanning spatially, while sampling the entire frequency range with FPI spectrometer scans every 2 to 3 minutes.
+As shown in Fig.~\ref{fig:IM2}, this will give access to the [\ion{C}{2}] 158\,$\mu$m line at $z \sim 3.5-8.05$, to the [\ion{O}{3}] 88\,$\mu$m line at $z>7$, and to multiple CO lines across virtually the entire redshift range (with bright transitions accessible out to $z \sim 4-5$).
+Coverage of the 4\,deg$^2$ fields will be achieved by scanning spatially at a specific FPI setting, then every few spatial scans, stepping the FPI, using 13 steps to cover the full redshift range in every spatial pixel every 2 to 3 minutes (see \cite{cothard/2020} for details).
 The E-COSMOS field will be visible at $>$40\,$^{\circ}$ elevation for 6\,hours each day, while the E-CDFS field will be visible for 7.5\,hours.
-The remaining LST range will be filled by either switching to another \pcam survey, or by observing a field at 18$^{h}$ in the HERA 21\,cm strip, contingent on weather and instrument readiness.
-The highest priority survey fields will be observed for a total of 4000\,hours in 2023-28, with additional observations of the HERA-Dark "filler" field as time is available.
-This will result in a nominal sensitivity of 3,500 Jy/sr per spectral resolution element in each 58$\arcsec$ beam of the (total) 8\,deg$^2$ field.
+The remaining LST range will be filled by either switching to another \pcam survey or by observing a field at 18$^{h}$ in the HERA 21\,cm strip, contingent on weather and instrument readiness.
+The highest priority survey fields will be observed for a total of 4000\,hours in 2023-28, with additional observations of the HERA 18$^{h}$ backup "filler" field as time is available.
+This will result in a nominal sensitivity of 3,500 Jy/sr per spectral resolution element (a 3000 km/sec "bin") in each 58$\arcsec$ beam of the (total) 8\,deg$^2$ field.
 This corresponds to a representative large-scale signal of 0.02\,MJy\,sr$^{-1}$\,bin$^{-1}$ at 220\,GHz (i.e., [\ion{C}{2}] at $z$=7.6; see Table \ref{tab:sens}).